AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 ### Publish changes to Azure

-Commit your changes in git, then push the code changes to Azure.
+Commit your changes in Git, then push the code changes to Azure.

 ```bash
 git commit -am "added article comment"